P O R I R U A

 Porirua Little Theatre 1998

-Twink took Ellinore to the group - and the reading was successful in spite of their trepidation, because everyone was in awe of such a vital and dramatic person amongst their midst.
-Afterwards, Ellinore told them there was a nucleus of a bigger drama club - and so from that, and her production of French for Love, Titahi Bay Little Theatre was born.
+Twink took Ellinore to the group and did a reading of French for Love for them, which she had produced and was successful in spite of their trepidation, because everyone was in awe of such a vital and dramatic person amongst their midst.
+Afterwards, Ellinore told them there was a nucleus of a bigger drama club - and so from that, she was persuaded to repeat the performance in the then empty Army Hall in Whitehouse Road, Titahi Bay.
+They played to a standing room only audience and not long after it, it was decided to form a proper drama group and with her production of French for Love, Titahi Bay Little Theatre was born.

 Ellinore was a naturally gregarious person, and was so lonely when she arrived in New Zealand, that she used to stop people in the street and invite them home for tea.
-Molly Brice and Beryl Brown were two friends who often had morning tea together with Ellinore and she was beseeched to 'start' something in the Bay.
+Molly Brice was one of her friends who often had morning tea with Ellinore and she was beseeched to 'start' something in the Bay.
 "Okay" she said.

 Ellinore